iiiiivan1/research-method-classification/README.md

 ---

-## 📖 Citation & Contact
+##  Citation & Contact

-* If you use this code or data format in your research, please cite the corresponding paper.
 * For questions about the data or reproduction details, please contact the authors.
+* If you use this code or data format in your research, please cite our paper (accepted at **ASIS&T 2026**):

+> **Fang, Q., Hao, J., & Zhang, C. (2026).
+Which Sections of a Research Paper Best Reveal Its Research Methods?
+Evidence from Library and Information Science. *Proceedings of the Association for Information Science and Technology*.**